mryukz/Excel-Project/README.md

 # Excel-Project
-This a repository to showcase my Projects in Microsoft Excel.
+This is a repository to showcase my Projects in Microsoft Excel.